Entanglement on Two Bloch Spheres: Exploring Two-Qubit Stabilizer Group Structure: Connecting stabilizer group to graphical representation

 The stabilizer group of the state $\ket{\uparrow\uparrow}$ is $\{I \otimes I; Z \otimes I; I \otimes Z; Z \otimes Z\}$.
-Along with the member $Z \otimes Z$ which we know how to interpret, it has members of the form $Z \otimes I$.
-We propose to interpret structure like this as indicating which axis is facing along the statevector arrow.
-In this case $z_1$ axis is facing along the statevector arrow.
-In the same way we arrive at the interpretation of $I \otimes Z$: $z_2$ axis is facing along the statevector arrow.
-We have chosen the statevector arrows to remain static, therefore we define interpretations in terms of coordinate axes.
+The representation of this state may be seen in Figure \ref{fig:uu}.
+Let us now tie the graphical representation and the stabilizer group structure.
+We propose to interpret structure like $Z \otimes I$ as indicating which of the first Bloch Sphere axes is aligned/anti-aligned with the statevector arrow.
+In this case $z_1$ axis is aligned with the statevector arrow.
+In the same way we arrive at the interpretation of $I \otimes Z$: $z_2$ axis is aligned with the statevector arrow.
+Furthermore, $Z \otimes Z$ then can be interpreted in terms of mutual co-alignment of $z_1$ and $z_2$ axes.
+Note that just like in the group structure $Z \otimes Z$ is implied by generators $Z \otimes I$ and $I \otimes Z$, the mutual coalignment of axes is implied by the first two interpretations.